hboutemy/sigstore-java-poc/release-signature/README.md

 Pro: easy check of each file from a package, even if it's part of a large project release

+Cons:
-Con: for large project releases, this can still create near 1,000 Rekor entries.
+- for large project releases, this can still create near 1,000 Rekor entries.
-No way to search in Rekor for a jar sha256 and find the entry
+- no way to search in Rekor for a jar sha256 and find the entry
+- Rekor is ready to accept that, but we need to define a descriptor convention accepted by all JVM ecosystem

 ### strategy #4: 1 descriptor per package, referenced in signed release descriptor